PiotrNowek/SwagLabGUITesting/README.md

 ## Test Structure

-Our tests are meticulously organized to ensure clarity, maintainability, and ease of use.
+My tests are meticulously organized to ensure clarity, maintainability, and ease of use.
 Here's the breakdown:

-- **`tests/`**: The battleground where our Web UI test cases are executed.
+- **`tests/`**: The battleground where my Web UI test cases are executed.
 May your tests be as accurate as a sharpshooter's aim!

-- **`drivers/`**: The hangar where we keep our browser drivers, such as `geckodriver` for Firefox.
+- **`drivers/`**: The hangar where I keep my browser drivers, such as `geckodriver` for Firefox.
 These drivers are essential for steering the Selenium WebDriver through the SwagLabs interface.

-- **`reports/`**: The archive where we store detailed test reports.
-Here, you can find logs, screenshots, and summaries of each test run, helping us track the performance and outcomes of our test suite.
+- **`reports/`**: The archive where I store detailed test reports.
+Here, you can find logs, screenshots, and summaries of each test run, helping us track the performance and outcomes of my test suite.

-- **`tests/config/`**: The command center where we store all the necessary configurations, including browser drivers and URLs.
-This is the hub that guides our tests through the SwagLabs interface with precision.
+- **`tests/config/`**: The command center where I store all the necessary configurations, including browser drivers and URLs.
+This is the hub that guides my tests through the SwagLabs interface with precision.

-- **`tests/conftest.py`**: The strategic base where shared fixtures and configurations reside, ensuring our tests are streamlined and efficient.
+- **`tests/conftest.py`**: The strategic base where shared fixtures and configurations reside, ensuring my tests are streamlined and efficient.

 ## Example Tests